The International Capital Markets Review: Brazil

 Brazil has a comprehensive legal framework in terms of securities laws and regulations applicable to investors and issuing companies, and requirements that must be observed for each type of equity or debt security.
 In recent years, local regulators have enacted a number of rules completing and updating this legal framework to provide local companies with better access to the capital and financial markets, and detailed guidance and transparency to local and foreign investors who are willing to acquire securities issued in Brazil.

 This effort – evidenced in recent years in the enactment of the rules described in this chapter and of others in previous years – is recognised by market participants.
-In fact, its results have been verified in practical terms: in spite of the current economic and political crisis affecting Brazil, a significant number of debt and equity securities public offerings have been observed in the local market in recent months, showing that both investors and issuing companies increasingly rely on the capital markets for their (short- as well as long-term) funding and capital needs.
-Also noteworthy is the timely response of local regulators to mitigate the effects and distortions caused by the covid-19 pandemic, by enacting rules and regulations that permitted the proper functioning of the Brazilian capital markets in 2020.
+In fact, its results have been verified in practical terms: despite the current economic and political crisis affecting Brazil, a significant number of debt and equity securities public offerings have been observed in the local market in recent months, showing that both investors and issuing companies increasingly rely on the capital markets for their (short- and long-term) funding and capital needs.